Gear Review: Osprey Kestral 68 rucksack

 The detachable raincover is easy to stash away and when needed has stood up to some tough conditions in the English mountains.
 Several hikes with really harsh weather conditions, particularly Buachaille Etive Beag in Scotland and the cover has not failed.

 A large zipped pocket on the lid comes in handy for storing all kinds of things – I tend to stick a bunch of smaller things such as a small first aid kit, my lunch and stuff like that.
-Being able to quickly access a first aid kit is essential in my opinion.
+With 6 straps there is also no shortage of storage options for you to attach large items to the backpack such as a sleeping bag or a tent.

 The hip pockets to me are a it useless which is a shame as I feel they would have come in perfect for accessing stuff like your phone or snacks quickly on the go.
 Other than that I can’t really fault it – I’ve loved having such a versatile pack and look forward to getting more use out of it in the years to come.